ba-itsys/keycloak-push-mfa-extension/README.md

 - **Realm verification:** Enrollment starts when the app scans the QR code and reads `enrollmentToken`.
 Verify the JWT with the realm JWKS (`/realms/push-mfa/protocol/openid-connect/certs`) before trusting its contents.
 - **Device key material:** Generate a key pair per device, select a unique `kid`, and keep the private key in the device secure storage.
 Persist and exchange the public component exclusively as a JWK (the same document posted in `cnf.jwk`).
+- **Algorithm choice:** The demo scripts default to RSA/RS256 but also support EC keys and ECDSA proofs—set `DEVICE_KEY_TYPE=EC`, pick a curve via `DEVICE_EC_CURVE` (P-256/384/521), and override `DEVICE_SIGNING_ALG` if you need ES256/384/512.
+The selected algorithm is stored with the credential so Keycloak enforces it for all future DPoP proofs, login approvals, and rotation requests.
 - **State to store locally:** pseudonymous user id ↔ real Keycloak user id mapping, the device key pair, the `kid`, `deviceType`, `firebaseId`, preferred `deviceLabel`, and any metadata needed to post to Keycloak again.
 - **Confirm token handling:** When the confirm token arrives through Firebase (or when the user copies it from the waiting UI), decode the JWT, extract `cid` and `sub`, and either call `/login/pending` (optional) or immediately sign the login approval JWT and post it to `/login/challenges/{cid}/respond`.
 - **Pending challenge discovery:** Before calling `/login/pending`, build a DPoP proof that includes the HTTP method (`htm`), full URL (`htu`), `sub`, `deviceId`, `iat`, and a fresh `jti`, and send it via the `DPoP` header so Keycloak can scope the response to that physical device.